 This might be the most important factor that everyone looks for.
 We know how tedious task it is to head over the individual ISP website.
 Think carefully the task you will be doing with the internet service.
 Is it just plain web browsing or some serious video streaming?
-5 Mbps seems to be the benchmark speed in Nepal nowadays with most ISP providing that speed at reasonable cost.
+Above 10 Mbps seems to be the benchmark speed in Nepal nowadays with most ISP providing that speed at a reasonable cost.
 We know how tedious task it is to head over the individual ISP website.
 So sit back and relax we have a whole article just for that:

-Add-ons are special features that ISP give you to make it look that you are getting good bang for buck.
+Add-ons are special features that ISP give you to make it look that you are getting good bang for the buck.
 The most common Add-on in Nepal is the TV connection along with the internet connection.
 With the government’s policy to encourage digital TV connection (with HD TV), this might be the package well-suited for you.

-The things listed above doesn’t count at all if the service isn’t reliable.
+The things listed above don’t count at all if the service isn’t reliable.
 Reliability isn’t something to be measured by download speed or anything.
-The best way check the reliability of the ISP is to ask the current users of that particular ISP.
+The best way to check the reliability of the ISP is to ask the current users of that particular ISP.
 There may be your friend or neighbor using the same ISP, ask him/her about the reliability and customer service and make sure to ask as many people as possible.

 Now, let’s be real, clearly, there isn’t a single ISP that satisfies all the above-mentioned criteria.
 If you choose one of the factors we listed above then you may have to compromise one another.
 There will always be sacrifices.
 No matter what your preference is, whether it may be speed or cost, don’t forget to be sure about the most important factor of all: RELIABILITY.